Unsafe Living Conditions

 Facts about Unsafe Living Conditions

-Knowing the conditions that experts deem as unsafe in a residence can save saves lives and protects neighborhoods.
+Knowing the conditions that experts deem as unsafe in a residence can save lives and protects neighborhoods.

 Unsafe living conditions that need to be reported to the property code enforcement team includes homes with maintenance issues that cause hazards such as:

-No running hot or cold water
+No hot water or no water at all

-Excessive storage inside and outside of the dwelling
+Excessive storage inside and outside of the dwelling or on the property

 The bottom line is that it is unsafe for a resident, visitors and emergency personnel when a residence: